-I was employed by Digital Equipment Corporation for more than five years.
-In the most recent position, I served as the Manager of Digital’s United States Data Communications Expertise Center.
-In 1984, I was presented with the Key Contributor Award for efforts in forming this Center.
-In 1982, I was Digital’s Realtime Systems Data Processing Manager on site at Sun Electric Company.
-For my six-month involvement in this project, I received Digital’s Residence award.
-In 1981, 1982, and 1983, I was cited for the quality of his consulting efforts and received Digital Excellence Awards.
+Digital Equipment Corporation employed me for more than five years.
+In my most recent position, I was the Manager of Digital's United States Data Communications Expertise Center.
+In 1984, I was presented with the Key Contributor Award for forming this Center.
+In 1982, I was Digital's Realtime Systems Data Processing Manager on site at Sun Electric Company.
+I received the Digital's Residence award for my six-month involvement in this project.
+In 1981, 1982, and 1983, I was cited for the quality of my consulting efforts and received Digital Excellence Awards.

 1978 – 1980